-Most scorekeeping questions will be answered during competitor debrief.
-If a competitor objects to the scores given by one or more judges, the competitor can meet with their head judge during the competitor debriefing to explain their protest.
-If the head judge is unavailable, the competitor may discuss with the Judge Operations Lead onsite.
-If the issue is not solved, the competitor may protest in writing to WCE (see Appeals below).
-This will be reviewed by judge leadership and the WCE Competition Operations Committee.
-They will make a decision and a representative of the WCE Competition Operations Committee will inform the competitor of the decision.
+Scorekeeping questions will be answered by the judging team during competitor debrief.
+If a competitor has further questions, the head judge and/or Judge Operation Lead (JOL) will be consulted.
+If the competitor feels that there has been an error that is unresolved, they may protest in writing (see Appeals section below).
+The appeal will be reviewed by judge leadership, WCC staff, and the WCC Competition Strategic Committee (CSC) and a representative of the WCC will inform the competitor of the decision.